 Set the item’s “Base Unit of Measure” to the smallest unit you’d like to process with. – For example, If you were to set up an item with a base unit of measure of “Dozen”, but then later needed to sell it by the “each”, you’d be forced to sell .0833333 DOZEN whenever you needed to post a transaction in “each”.
 Tracking inventory in decimals is never a good idea.
 Instead, setting up the item with a base unit of measure of “each” and a secondary unit of measure of “Dozen” would allow you to conduct all transactions in whole numbered units.

-Strive to set up one item card per item. – A single item (card) in NAV is made to be setup to handle multiple: units of measure, buy-from vendors, locations, shelves, colors, reordering policies, etc. In situation where you are tempted to create a duplicate item card, first consider whether simply adding a new: unit of measure, variant, non-stock item, location, stock-keeping unit or cross-reference record would suffice.
-Reports become more useful and physical inventory counts tend to go much smoother in a system where a given item is only setup in the software once.
+Strive to set up one item card per item. – A single item (card) in NAV is made to be set up to handle multiple: units of measure, buy-from vendors, locations, shelves, colors, reordering policies, etc. In a situation where you are tempted to create a duplicate item card, first consider whether simply adding a new: unit of measure, variant, non-stock item, location, stock-keeping unit or cross-reference record would suffice.
+Reports become more useful and physical inventory counts tend to go much smoother in a system where a given item is only set up in the software once.

 - Block dimension values sparingly.
 Keep in mind that when an inventory adjustment (a new value entry) is posted, NAV will attempt to make the posting with the same dimension values that were used on the original inventory movement (item ledger entry).
 That said, blocking dimension values tends to cause issues downstream when NAV attempts to post adjustments with a dimension value that has been blocked since the original posting occurred.